hummingbot/hummingbot-site/docs/blog/posts/kicking-off-the-hummingbot-dashboard-community-project/index.md

  - [Gateway](https://github.com/hummingbot/gateway): Typescript middleware that helps bots connect to DEXs and blockchains
  - [Brokers](https://github.com/hummingbot/brokers): MQTT broker module that enables 2-way bot communication
  - [Dashboard](https://github.com/hummingbot/dashboard): StreamLit control center that deploys and manages bots
- - [Deploy-Examples](https://github.com/hummingbot/deploy-examples): Docker Compose-based deployment examples that provide a single entry point for all bot configurations
+ - [Deploy-Examples](https://github.com/hummingbot/deploy-examples): Docker Compose-based deployment for multiple bots

  These five repos work together to let users deploy and use Hummingbot however they like.
 For example, an individual user may just run a single market making bot instance alongside the stock dashboard that analyzes its performance.
 Meanwhile, a trading firm can use the same stack to deploy multiple bots, each running its own custom strategy, and analyze their aggregate performance with a custom dashboard.